wsrn829/RevShop/README.md

  - Login into the application using email/username and password
  - Manage inventory of products (stock should decrease with purchases, and seller accounts should be able to increase it)
  - Add new products with price and description
- - Receive email notifications when a user places an order
+ - Receive email notifications or in-app notification to ship purchased items after checkout is complete

 #### Stretch Goals:
  - Site hosted in the cloud, and API running on cloud server for demonstration